Of Microbes and Men - The Fermi Paradox

 - A nice, circular orbit for stable weather (unlike with orbits loopier than a rollercoaster).

-- A Jupiter-like bouncer to fend off rogue asteroids, but not so close it yeets the planet out of orbit.
+- A Jupiter-like gas giant sibling to fend off rogue asteroids, but not so close it yeets the planet out of orbit.

-- A magnetic field to shield the atmosphere from solar zaps.
+- A magnetic field to shield the atmosphere from solar flares.

-- to keep the climate in check with a fancy carbon cycle.
+- to keep the climate in check with a fancy .

 - A big moon to stabilize the planet’s wobble, avoiding climate chaos.